 A recent survey found that a little over half of Americans have tried cannabis at some point in their lives.
-A different observational study found that smoking marijuana is tied to high blood pressure by about triple the amount of people who have never smoked it.
+A different observational study found that those who smoke marijuana are three times more likely to have high blood pressure.

-The observational study done by Georgia State University looked at the results from a previous ongoing national health survey of 1,200 people ages 20 and over.
-They found that people who smoke marijuana are three times at the risk of dying from high blood pressure than people who have never used it.
+The observational study by Georgia State University looked at the results from a previous ongoing national health survey of 1,200 people ages 20 and over.
+They found that marijuana smokers are three times more likely to die from high blood pressure than people who don’t.

 The lead author of the study and doctoral student of epidemiology and biostatistics said, “We found that marijuana users had a greater than three-fold risk of death from hypertension and the risk increased with each additional year of use.